Currently, the best time to come have coffee is between 6am and 2pm daily.

 To see blog posts about coffee that I make, follow these tags: coffee geek for general coffee geekery and home cafe for stuff specific to my experience.
 There is plenty of overlap between the two.
 The posts sometimes contain pics.

-I have a photoset on flickr called The Joys of a Home Coffee Bar that I wish I updated more frequently because many of the old coffee pics are embarrassing.
-And, on my YouTube channel, I have playlist called We Love our Home Coffee Bar that has a few moderately interesting videos about what I do and a little of how I do it.
+I have a Flickr account I sometimes post coffee pics to but don’t go too far back because many of the old coffee pics are embarrassing :P And, on my YouTube channel, I have playlist called We Love our Home Coffee Bar that has a few moderately interesting videos about what I do and a little of how I do it.

 But, enough talk.
 How about some drink pics?